parthiv2048/Latent-Denoising-Adversarial-Autoencoder/README.md

 # Latent Denoising Adversarial Autoencoder

+Adversarial Autoencoders (AAEs) are a powerful class of generative models that map input data into a structured latent space, regularized via adversarial training.
+However, latent vectors produced by the encoder may include noise that degrades the quality of reconstructed or generated samples.
+This project proposes a novel Hybrid AAE architecture that integrates a denoising Diffusion model between the encoder and decoder to mitigate the impact of latent noise.
+This Hybrid AAE model can be imported and used via the `LatentDenoisingAAE` module.

+Experiments were also conducted to test the benefits of the Latent Denoising AAE.
+During the experiments, both the traditional AAE and our Hybrid AAE were trained on the MNIST dataset over 10 independent runs.
+During training, Gaussian noise was added to the latent vectors of both models to assess the robustness of the Hybrid AAE.
+Experimental results show that the Hybrid AAE significantly outperforms the baseline, achieving an average Frechet Inception Distance (FID) of 0.09 compared to 0.37 for the regular AAE.
+These findings validate our hypothesis that denoising the latent space using a Diffusion model improves the quality of generated samples.

 ## How to run the experiment used in the paper
 1. Open the `Latent Denoising AAE vs Regular AAE.ipynb` locally or in Google Colab
 2. If using Google Colab, make sure the runtime type is set to T4 GPU